About the Jimmy Fund

 - and more

-In 1948, The Jimmy Fund was launched with the help of the Variety Club of New England.
-The club organized a radio broadcast from the bedside of a young cancer patient as he was visited by members of the Boston Braves baseball team.
+In 1948, the Jimmy Fund was launched with the help of the Variety Club of New England.
+The club organized a radio broadcast from the bedside of a young cancer patient, dubbed "Jimmy," as he was visited by members of the Boston Braves baseball team.
 Since then, the Jimmy Fund/Variety Children’s Charity Theater Collections have produced a series of short films that serve as movie trailers, inspiring movie-goers throughout the decades to learn about the Jimmy Fund and Dana-Farber and to give generously.

-Jimmy's story began in 1948 when Dr. Sidney Farber's 12-year-old patient, Einar Gustafson — the original "Jimmy" — was an inspiration to hundreds of thousands of people.
+Jimmy's story began in 1948 when Dr. Sidney Farber's 12-year-old leukemia patient, Einar Gustafson — the original "Jimmy" — was an inspiration to hundreds of thousands of people.
 Dubbed "Jimmy" to protect his identity, Gustafson was selected to speak on Ralph Edwards' national radio program, "Truth or Consequences," which was broadcast from the boy's hospital room on May 22, 1948.